13chetan13/Web-Technologies-Lab/README.md

 ---

-## Week 5 – Form Validation using JavaScript Regex
+## Week 5 – Form Validation using Regular Expressions
 Added client-side validation to the Week 3 Job Registration Form using **JavaScript Regular Expressions (Regex)**.

 The script checks the following inputs: